1. How many people do you accept into the dance department?

 8. How many technique levels do you have?

 We offer an introduction to Ballet and Modern dance class for beginners and non-majors.
 There are two levels of Jazz and two levels of Tap dance.
-Our dance major’s technique classes meet five days per week.
-The classes alternate between Ballet and Modern dance on different days Monday through Thursday and then the entire dance department meets together for master classes on Fridays.
+There are three levels of Ballet and three levels of Modern aside form the introduction to Ballet and Modern.
+Our dance major’s technique classes typically meet four days per week, and the entire dance department meets together for master classes on Fridays.

 9. How are students placed into different technique levels?

-Most students move through the levels as a class starting in level I, and finishing in level III during their senior year.
-However, students are independently evaluated each semester by the dance faculty and are moved up accordingly.
+Most students move through the levels as a class starting in level I, and are independently evaluated each semester by the dance faculty and are moved up accordingly.
 In addition, we allow students to challenge themselves by dropping in to any additional classes.
 For instance; someone who is registered for a level II Ballet class is allowed to take an additional level III class if it fits into their schedule.
 It is not necessary to register for this class, but they can drop in from time to time.